micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 Reducing the number of g-buffer channels helps make deferred shading faster which can be done by compactly storing data in them.

 Colors often dont need the alpha component, normals can be reconstructed simply from 2 of their components, data can be stored as fixed point instead of floats.
 These are some examples of how one could intellignetly pack their data.
+Packing data increases speed because if we pack well we can have less memory reads which is typically the bottleneck in most applications.

 This project implemented the following layout for 2 g-buffer channels used: